List of coupled siblings: History

-While cousin marriage is legal in most countries, and avunculate marriage is legal in several, sexual relations between siblings are considered incestuous almost universally.
-Sibling incest is legally prohibited in most countries worldwide.
-It was historically practiced in ancient Egypt and Inca tribes.
+While cousin marriage is legal in most countries today (less often with regard to first cousins), and avunculate marriage is legal in several, sexual relations between siblings are considered impermissibly incestuous almost universally.
+Sibling marriage is legally prohibited in most countries worldwide, with a partial exception being Sweden, where marriages between half-siblings are legally permitted.

 Innate sexual aversion between siblings forms due to close association in childhood, in what is known as the Westermarck effect.
 Children who grow up together do not normally develop sexual attraction, even if they are unrelated, and conversely, siblings who were separated at a young age may develop sexual attraction.
 Thus, many cases of sibling incest, including accidental incest, concern siblings who were separated at birth or at a very young age.